Give commercial reps a field-usable CRM attached directly to permit opportunities, not just listing pages.

 | Month-to-month subscription | Yes | Yes |

-Give commercial reps a field-usable CRM attached directly to signals, not just listing pages.
+Give commercial reps a field-usable CRM attached directly to permit opportunities, not just listing pages.

 Protect execution lanes with territory rights and seat visibility.